parth-mulashiya/angular_demo/README.md

 # AngularDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

+## Install Angular

+### Prerequisites

+Node JS

+### To Install Angular

+Run `npm install -g @angular/cli` it install Angular CLI in your system globlay.

+## Create New Project In Angular

+Go to specific path in cmd/terminal where u have to create the Angulrar project.Run `ng new project-name`.

 ## Development server